wbrothersCuba/Blog-Wbrothers-API/readme.md

-The app is configured to work with CORS requests already, so you can make request using postman or testing directly in the frontend app.
-The API uses JWT for authentication so you must generate a token and put it in the headers of the request.
+The app is already configured to work with CORS requests, so you can make requests using Postman or testing directly in the frontend app.
+The API uses JWT for authentication, so you must generate a token and put it in the headers of the request.